veebch/thedailygrind/README.md

 - [12V DC power](https://www.amazon.de/gp/product/B001C6FVU0) for the motor
 - The mechanics of attaching the motor to the adjustment knob is an exercise for the reader

-The list of connection pins for all of the parts interfacing with the Pico are within the `main.py.
+The list of connection pins for all of the parts interfacing with the Pico are within the `main.py`, there are also tables below.

 # Install code to the Pico